-Introduction to Security of Payment and Adjudication in ACT
+Introduction to Security of Payment and Adjudication in Australian Capital Territory

-This page is an introduction to Adjudication in ACT, if you are an experienced user please proceed directly to the ACT flowchart.
+This page is an introduction to Adjudication in Australian Capital Territory, if you are an experienced user please proceed directly to the ACT flowchart.

-Government has recognised that prompt payment on account is vital to the stability and efficiency of the building and construction industry.
-Too often the party liable to pay for construction work or related goods or services (the respondent), has manufactured a dispute to deny, or try to delay, payment.
-In other situations, respondents have tried to string out the time for payment with promises of future work if only the claimant just waited a bit longer.
+The ACT Government has recognised that prompt payment is vital to the stability and efficiency of the building and construction industry.
+Too often the party liable to pay for construction work or related goods or services (the respondent), has manufactured a dispute to deny or delay payment.
+In other situations, respondents have tried to string out the time for payment with promises of future work if the claimant just waits a bit longer.

-The objective of the Building and Construction Industry (Security of Payment) Act 2009 (often called the Security of Payment Act) is to ensure that any party that contracts to carry out construction work, or supply related goods or services, on projects for the private and public sectors in ACT is entitled to promptly receive and recover all progress payments that are due, including final payments and retention monies.
+The objective of the Australian Capital Territory Building and Construction Industry Security of Payment Act 2009 (often called the Security of Payment Act - the Act) is to ensure that any party that contracts to carry out construction work, or supply related goods or services, on projects for the private and public sectors in ACT is entitled to promptly receive and recover all progress payments that are due, including final payments and retention monies.

-The Act creates a dispute resolution process (adjudication that allows a party (the claimant) alleging they are owed monies under a construction contract to promptly obtain payment from the respondent, based on an assessment of the merits of the claim by an appropriately qualified and independent adjudicator.
-Adjudicate Today trains and appoints the adjudicator.
+The Act creates a dispute resolution process (adjudication) that allows a party (the claimant) alleging they are owed monies under a construction contract to promptly obtain payment from the respondent, based on an assessment of the merits of the claim by an appropriately qualified and independent adjudicator.
+Adjudicate Today nominates the adjudicator and conducts training and mentoring programs.

 The adjudication process is both simple and rapid.
-Adjudicators must make their decision within 10 business days (unless the parties agree to extend the time).
+Adjudicators must make their determination within 10 business days (unless the parties agree to extend the time) from date of receipt of any adjudication response or when it was due.
 If the respondent's reasons for not paying are spurious, the respondent is generally liable for the adjudicator's fees plus interest for delay in paying the claim.
-If a respondent does not comply with an adjudication decision, the claimant may obtain from Adjudicate Today an adjudication certificate for lodgment at the appropriate court which registers it as a judgment debt.
+If a respondent does not comply with an adjudication decision, the claimant may obtain from Adjudicate Today an adjudication certificate for lodgement at the appropriate court which registers it as a judgment debt.
 For most claims referred to adjudication, a lawyer should not be necessary.

 Time frames under the Act are all important.
 The Act requires the claimant to take different actions based on whether a respondent serves or fails to serve a written response to the payment claim (the Act calls this the payment schedule) within defined times.
 Failure by the claimant to follow the strict requirements of the Act will cause an adjudication application to fail.

-Our website provides many tools to assist parties.
-If you are not familiar with them, we suggest you read “Navigating this website” below otherwise let’s get started.
+If you are not familiar with our website, we suggest you read “Navigating this website” below.
+Otherwise let’s get started.

 Navigating this website

-We have attempted to explain each step of the processes under the Act simply by using a flowchart which alerts claimants and respondents (parties) under the Act to their major rights and obligations.
+We have attempted to explain each step under the Act in a simple manner by using our unique flowchart.
 The flowchart is interactive.
 This means that when you click on a box in the flowchart brief details are provided in a pop-up overlay.
 Clicking the read more button at the bottom of the box provides much more information.
-The simplest way to return from an information box to the flowchart is to close it by clicking the small X located on the top right corner of the pop-up.
+The simplest way to return to the flowchart is to click the backspace arrow in the top left of the browser.